msoukhomlinov/n8n-nodes-cloudblue-commerce-simpleapi/RESOURCE_IMPLEMENTATION_GUIDE.md

-# CloudBlue Connect SimpleAPI Resource Implementation Guide
+# CloudBlue Commerce SimpleAPI Resource Implementation Guide

-This guide outlines the framework for implementing new resources in the CloudBlue Connect SimpleAPI node, based on the subscription resource implementation pattern.
+This guide outlines the framework for implementing new resources in the CloudBlue Commerce SimpleAPI node, based on the subscription resource implementation pattern.

 ## Resource Implementation Structure